Visit

 It’s free to visit The Bishop’s Table café and the Croquet Lawn area.

-Buy Admission Tickets onsite or via this website.
+Buy Admission Tickets onsite or online.

 Map of the grounds